-- 32.1 The Governing Body's legal responsibility for safeguarding the welfare of children and young people goes beyond basic child protection procedures.
+- .1 The Governing Body's legal responsibility for safeguarding the welfare of children and young people goes beyond basic child protection procedures.

-- 32.2 The duty is to ensure that safeguarding permeates all activity and functions.
+- .2 The duty is to ensure that safeguarding permeates all activity and functions.
 This policy therefore complements and supports a range of other policies, for instance:

 - Dealing with Allegations of Abuse against Teachers and other Staff

 - Complaints Policy and Procedure

 - Behaviour Management

 - Recruitment and Selection Policy

 - Governors' Policy on Staff Behaviour (Conduct of Conduct)

 - Policy for Children in Care (CIC)

 - Prevention of Bullying Policy

 - Positive Physical Intervention

 - Equality and Inclusion Policy

 - Religious Education policy

 - Education Visits Policy

 - First Aid and the Administration of Medicines Policy

 - Whistleblowing (Confidential reporting)

 - Health and Safety Policy

 - Attendance Policy

 - Pupil/Student Behaviour and Exclusion Policy

 - Relationships and Sex Education (RSE) Policy

-- Photographing and Videoing Students Policy (safe and appropriate use of images)
+- Data protection policy (including around the use of photographs and video consents)

 - E-safety ICT Acceptable Use Policy for Staff, and Acceptable use statement and guidance for Pupils and Students (including guidance on the use of the internet/intranet and email).